 I asked Maggie what has motivated her to keep going to which she responded, “I think I have an inherent entrepreneurial gene anyway.
 Literally, all my family is entrepreneurial.
 But I am not risk-averse at all.
 And it's not a good thing necessarily, because sometimes I'll take too much of a risk.
 I have this really hopeful outlook.
 I have this outlook where I can see the thing in six months' time and a year's time, and I can start to see the steps that need to take place.”
 However, funding remains an obstacle for Maggie.

 Maggie’s advice to other women trying to climb a ladder of success, in whichever manner they define success, is to find ways to get money behind you.
-“Don't take it from friends and family, because that can be a shit show.
+“Don't take it from friends and family, because that can be an emotional roller coaster.
 I mean, if you have to take it from friends and family, fine, if you really believe in your product.
 But put the time in to get your product to a certain place before you ask for money if you can at all.
 Work part-time doing something else and get your product to as close to at least MVP as you can.”